 To check if your Alternative Loan funds have been received and applied to your UMFK student billing account:

 Note: Need help to navigate in MaineStreet?
-Click on the "User Guides & Demos" available in MaineStreet.
+Click on the MaineStreet Information for Students page.

 If an "Alternative Loan" is listed as a "Payment" on your bill in MaineStreet, then the amount posted has been received and deducted from your bill.
 Review the amounts for accuracy.
 If your UMFK bill is paid in full and any balance remains, that balance will be refunded to you.
-Contact the UMFK Business Office at (207) 834-7552 or the UMFK OneStop at: (207) 834-8650 to make arrangements to pick up or have your refund check mailed to you.
+Contact the UMFK Business Office at (207) 834-8650 or (207) 834-7605 to make arrangements to pick up or have your refund mailed to you.

 Loans require repayment and must be paid back.
 For more information contact your lender and/or go to their website.
 Repayment options may vary from lender to lender.